March 20-22, 2025 | NEW ORLEANS, LA

 Description:

-In this session you will hear from the new members of the ACSA College of Distinguished Professors.
-The ACSA Distinguished Professor Award recognizes individuals that have had a positive, stimulating, and nurturing influence upon students over an extended period of time and/or teaching which inspired a generation of students who themselves have contributed to the advancement of architecture.
+In this session you will meet and hear from the newest members of the ACSA College of Distinguished Professors.
+The ACSA Distinguished Professor Award recognizes individuals who have had a positive, stimulating, and nurturing influence upon students over an extended period of time and/or have engaged in teaching which inspired a generation of students who themselves have contributed to the advancement of architecture.

 3:00pm-3:30pm